parappayo/book-notes/building-microservices.md

 # Thoughts

 Building Microservices is a fantastic book and one of the best I've read.
 It provides a concise summary of the state of tech thought in 2015 in the form of good general advice liberally sprinkled with helpful, concrete references to important resources.
+Implementation details (the sort that would quickly go out of date) are not provided.
+Martin Fowler is heavily referenced.
+An atypically large number of concepts and techs are introduced for such a short book.

-# Selected Take-Aways
+# Take-Aways

+* Microservices are an approach to SOA
+* Strategic Goals -> Principles -> Practices
+* Divide Complexity -> Standardize Interactions -> Add Discoverability
+* Microservices is another generation of "small is beautiful"
+* Monolith for proof of concept, decompose into services
 * "Small" = Rewrite and redeploy in 2 weeks (Jon Eaves)
-* Strategic Goals -> Principles -> Practices
+* Standardize system health metrics as much as possible
+* Architectural Safety Measures: Timeouts, Bulkheads, Circuit Breakers
+* Trade-off exists between MTBF and MTTR
+* Warm replica for scaling reads, shards for scaling writes
+* Combination of predictive (scheduled) and reactive autoscaling works well
+* Conway's Law can apply in reverse - architecture drives org structure
+* VLAN is good for security isolation
+* Software load balancer (easy config) can sit behind hardware load balancer

 # Concepts

 * [12-Factor App](https://12factor.net/)
-* Architectural Safety Measures: Timeouts, Bulkheads, Circuit Breakers
+* Adhesive Services - optimized for lock-in; not cohesive
 * Backends for Frontends (BFFs) - layer between FE and underlying system
 * Blue/Green Deployment
 * Canary Release